-Stop Using the Brake.
+- Recognize the Skid.
+The earliest and best way to recognize that the trailer has started to skid is by seeing it in your mirrors.
+Any time you apply the brakes hard, check the mirrors to make sure the trailer is staying where it should be.
+Once the trailer swings out of your lane, it's very difficult to prevent a jackknife. - ✓ Stop Using the Brake.
 Release the brakes to get traction back.
 Do not use the trailer hand brake (if you have one) to "straighten out the rig."
 This is the wrong thing to do since the brakes on the trailer wheels caused the skid in the first place.
 Once the trailer wheels grip the road again, the trailer will start to follow the tractor and straighten out.

-6.1.6 - Turn Wide
+6.1.6 - Turn wide

 When a vehicle goes around a corner, the rear wheels follow a different path than the front wheels.
-This is called offtracking or "cheating."
+This is called off-tracking or "cheating."
 Figure 6.3 shows how offtracking causes the path followed by a tractor to be wider than the rig itself.
-Longer vehicles will offtrack more.
-The rear wheels of the powered unit (truck or tractor) will offtrack some, and the rear wheels of the trailer will offtrack even more.
-If there is more than one trailer, the rear wheels of the last trailer will offtrack the most.
+Longer vehicles will off-track more.
+The rear wheels of the powered unit (truck or tractor) will offtrack some, and the rear wheels of the trailer will off-track even more.
+If there is more than one trailer, the rear wheels of the last trailer will off-track the most.
 Steer the front end wide enough around a corner so the rear end does not run over the curb, pedestrians, etc. However, keep the rear of your vehicle close to the curb.
 This will stop other drivers from passing you on the right.
 If you cannot complete your turn without entering another traffic lane, turn wide as you complete the turn.
 This is better than swinging wide to the left before starting the turn because it will keep other drivers from passing you on the right.
 See Figure 6.4.

-6.1.7 - Backing with a Trailer.
+6.1.7 - Backing with a trailer

-Backing with a Trailer.
 When backing a car, straight truck, or bus, you turn the top of the steering wheel in the direction you want to go.
 When backing a trailer, you turn the steering wheel in the opposite direction.
 Once the trailer starts to turn, you must turn the wheel the other way to follow the trailer.